Information on Maternity and Parental Benefits

 Group Insurance Plan

 You can maintain your group insurance coverage while on maternity leave.
 To do so contact the Group Insurance Office (458-1981) or (1-888-851-5500) as soon as possible if you wish to retain or modify your coverage.
-A VOID cheque will be required in order to withdraw premiums directly into your bank account.
+A VOID cheque will be required in order to withdraw premiums directly from your bank account.

 Premiums must be paid on a monthly basis or coverage will be cancelled.